Why should you run an indoor marathon and what you can learn from it?

 I ran the last 252-meter lap in 52 seconds, and that means 3m27s kilometer pace (5:33 minutes per mile).
-I was a bit surprised that the last lap didn’t take all out of me, and I could have run another one.
+I was surprised that the last lap didn’t take all out of me, and I could have run another one.

 The result 11th place with 3h18m49s; there weren’t too many runners to begin with.

-At some point, I had an idea to run another 7.8 kilometers so that I could have a new 50k personal best.
+At some point, I had an idea to run another 7.8 kilometers so I could have a new 50k personal best.
 That thought dissolved around 39 kilometers when I started to feel the marathon in my body.

 Preparation for the indoor marathon

-Then every week, I add a little bit of speed.
+Then every week, I add a bit of speed.
 Usually, 0.1kmph.
 So that the heart rate wouldn’t go above 140.
-The indoor marathon was kind of a test if the idea works or not.
+The indoor marathon was kind of test if the idea works or not.
 It seems that it does work.
 I’ll keep doing that.

 I didn’t have any other preparation or training.
 I didn’t load any carbs as this was an experiment.
 My work schedule didn’t allow me to have a good training calendar before the event.
 My last run before the marathon was 8.5 kilometers 5 days before the event.